What to Post on LinkedIn in 2024

 Optimize for Mobile Viewing

-Record your videos in portrait mode.
+Record or save your videos in portrait mode.
 The majority of viewers will be watching on their phones, so ensure your video is formatted for a mobile experience.

 Examples include video snippets showing powerful interview lines from a company leader, industry tips, and even customer testimonials.